alicewu1/DNS-practice/README.md

 - Using [get.tech](https://get.tech/github-student-developer-pack)
 - Domain Name: **alice-wu.tech**

-# Create a A record that links together the domain with the IP address of your flask app deployed on either GCP or Azure
+# Create an (A) record that links together the domain with the IP address of your flask app deployed on GCP
 - Under your get.tech Control Panel, navigate to **Manage Orders > List/Search Orders**
 - Select your new domain name and scroll down to **DNS Management**
 - Select **Manage DNS**